 Access to the app is currently by invitation only, with a public version to be released at a later stage.
 If you have been given log-in details, follow the appropriate link below to view the current version:

-The next ArtSense Workshop is to be held in Adelaide, July 3-6 2017, with follow-up events in Melbourne & Sydney.
+The 2017 ArtSense Workshop was held in Adelaide, July 3-6, with follow-up events in Melbourne & Sydney.

 The Arts & Imagination: the role of metaphors, tropes & images in shaping experience & guiding action

 Papers address topics which bear upon the way cultural artifacts acquire meaning and value as an example of the process by which communities establish shared terms of reference.